Louise Whitfield Carnegie

 Louise Whitfield Carnegie (March 7, 1857 – June 24, 1946) was an American philanthropist.
 She was the wife of Scottish-American industrialist and philanthropist Andrew Carnegie.

 Biography

 Early life

-Louise Whitfield was born on March 7, 1857, in the Chelsea neighborhood of New York City.
+Louise Whitfield was born on March 7, 1857, in the Chelsea neighborhood of Manhattan in New York City.
 Her parents—John D. Whitfield (died 1878), a prosperous New York City textile merchant, and Fannie Davis—descended from families who emigrated from England in the 1600s.

 Reaching relative success, John moved the family from Chelsea to Gramercy Park and finally to a brownstone on West 48th Street and Fifth Avenue.

 Adult life

 Louise Whitfield Carnegie with her husband Andrew Carnegie and their daughter Margaret Carnegie Miller.

 At the age of 23, Whitfield met Andrew Carnegie, himself aged 45, through her father.